mfkiwl/te0890-utils-hyperRAM/hyperram_test/README.txt

 burst sizes.
 Testing with different burst sizes is important because the burst logic of the HyperRAM interface core is quite complicated.

+In addition to fixed 16-bit test patterns, the test is also done with a random sequence of data words.

   Usage
   -----